Babbage-Inc/FIDS/README.md

 ## Installation

-To use the eAero Flight Widget/Information Display System, follow these steps:
+To use the eAero Flight Information Display System, follow these steps:

 1. Clone the repository:
 ```git clone https://github.com/Bishal-Pahari/eAero.git```